abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authimplicit.md

     }}
 ```

-The `anonymous` provider always permits authentication and generates a UUID as the user ID.

-Set the `authmanagers` dictionary in your configuration file as follows:
+Set the full `authmanagers` dictionary in your `od.config` file as follows:

 ```
 authmanagers: {